Bothrops neuwiedi: Taxonomy

-Formerly twelve subspecies were recognized by Peters and Orejas-Miranda (1970), Campbell and Lamar (1989), and Golay et al. (1993).
+Formerly twelve subspecies of Bothrops neuwiedi were recognized by J. Peters and Orejas-Miranda (1970), Campbell and Lamar (1989), and Golay et al. (1993).
 A revision by Silva (2000) elevated five taxa to full species: B. diporus, B. lutzi, B. mattogrossensis, B. pauloensis, B. pubescens; and identified one unnamed new species.
 In some cases, intergradation may occur.
 Together, these are referred to as the Bothrops neuwiedi complex.